NCAR/HPC-Docs/docs/getting-started/acknowledging-ncar-and-cisl.md

 ## For Derecho projects

 ### Citation formats
-You can cite your use of the Derecho system and/or the Casper data analysis and visualization cluster with the following formats, based on the source of your allocation and modified as needed to conform with citation style guidelines.
+You can cite your use of the Derecho system with the following formats, based on the source of your allocation and modified as needed to conform with citation style guidelines.
 Be sure to use the digital object identifier (DOI) as shown; it is unique to Derecho.